mmckegg/midi-looper-launchpad/README.md

 ### Move/Copy/Select

 While holding the **mixer** button, select a note or range of notes (hold down two buttons at the same time to get all notes in between), then any of the following:
-  - press another note (moves the notes in the range)
+  - press another note to move the notes to a new grid position
-  - hold the supress button (will mute notes in the selected range)
+  - hold the supress button to mute notes in the selected range
-  - press the store (learn) button (will quantize to whatever grid specified by note repeat length)
+  - press the store (learn) button to quantize to grid specified by note repeat length
+  - snap 1 or 2 to store the range for triggering later by holding down the snap buttons.

+## I'll get some pictures and a video up soon

+This should make things less confusing.
+It's a pretty tactile control setup, so it's hard to describe well in text.